wp-plugins/name-directory/readme.txt

 == Screenshots ==

 1. The output of a name directory on a standard Wordpress website.
-It's showing only names that begin with the letter F.
+It's a full-featured name directory (search form, index links, descriptions and submit button)
 2. Overview of all the name directories in the Wordpress Administration screen for this plugin
-3. The 'Add name' form
+3. List of all names in the selected directory and the 'Add name' form
-4. Shows where you can find the shortcode
-5. Settings screen for a name directory
+4. Settings screen for a name directory
-6. Dutch view of the name directory overview
-7. Dutch view of the 'edit name' form
+5. Where to find the Name Directory plugin settings page

 == Changelog ==